Puig, Clevinger lead Indians to 7-3 victory over Angels

 UP NEXT

-Angels: Los Angeles didn’t announce Saturday’s starter.
+Angels: Los Angeles hasn’t announced Saturday’s starter.
 RHP Félix Peña (8-3, 4.66 ERA) will follow that pitcher.

 Indians: RHP Adam Plutko (3-2, 4.83 ERA) will make his first career appearance against the Angels.